Trading Forex with Futures

 Two Final Points

-In futures, every single broker and data vendor has the same open-high-low-close price points and over the course of the day, the same bid-offer.
+In futures, every single broker and data vendor has the same open-high-low-close price points and, over the course of the day, the same bid-offer.
 Moreover, most data vendors and some brokers offer something called “time and sales.”
 This is a minute-by-minute listing of every bid and every offer made in the futures market, plus every instance of when a contract changed hands and at what price.
-This is useful not only in technical analysis, but to check that your broker has not cheated you on a stop or target.
-For example, let’s say you placed a stop at 30 points under your purchase price but your broker claims you got filled at 40 points under.
+This is useful not only in technical analysis but also in checking that your broker has not cheated you on a stop or target.
+For example, let’s say you placed a stop at 30 points under your purchase price, but your broker claims you got filled at 40 points under.
 You can consult the time & sales table to see whether there was indeed a gap at any point during the trading day that would have forced you to get filled at 40 points under.
 If there was no gap, you have a basis to quarrel with the broker, and if the broker declines to back down, you can report the broker to the National Futures Association and Commodity Futures Trading Commission.
 Technically you can report malfeasance by a spot broker to the CFTC, too, but you will not have hard evidence as can be obtained from the time and sales report.

 Finally, every futures trade is guaranteed by the exchange.
 If you are using a spot broker, you have no guarantee beyond its own capital base.
-However, in futures, every trade is guaranteed and if your broker fails, the exchange steps in to make every trader whole.
-When Refco failed in 2005, those who had futures trading accounts saw their accounts moved to another broker and their margin amounts were safe as well as any open trades.
+However, in futures, every trade is guaranteed, and if your broker fails, the exchange steps in to make every trader whole.
+When Refco failed in 2005, those who had futures trading accounts saw their accounts moved to another broker and their margin amounts were safe, as well as any open trades.
 But spot Forex traders at the Refco spot brokerage lost everything.

 So, if futures are so superior in so many ways to spot retail, why does it languish?
 Again, the ease of starting out, the leverage, and the required capital are still much better at spot FX than they are at the retail futures market.